 - Digital Dam Breachlines (lines) – In development (might be too early to list this, but gives it a placeholder/recognition for future.

-- Lidar–Minnesota's Digital Elevation Project
+- Light Detection and Ranging (LIDAR) – Minnesota's Digital Elevation Project

 - Minnesota Wetland Inventory

-Programs, Tools, and Applications we develop and manage
+Programs, tools, and applications we develop and manage

 - Buffer Protection Map